-You will be notified 3 to 7 days before routine cleaning and inspection is scheduled in your neighborhood.
+Residents will be notified 3 to 7 days before routine cleaning and inspection is scheduled in their neighborhood.
 While the process will not affect most homes, the inspection and cleaning processes can create a vacuum effect that can pull the water out of household plumbing.

 Day of Cleaning

 - You may notice a sewer smell because there is no longer any water in the p-trap (under sinks, tubs and floor drains) to block the sewer smell.
 Simply run water down the drain to refill the trap and stop the sewer smell.